Tableau

 Run the PyPI Package

-Once the package has been installed, you should be able to run the following command in your terminal:
+Once the package has been installed, you can run the following command in your terminal:

 castor-extract-tableau [arguments]

-The script will run and display logs as following:
+The script will run and display logs as follows:

 INFO - Logging in using user and password authentication